Arnau-66/teeka-s-garage/README.md

       starships/       ← List & Detail components
     shared/
-      ui/              ← Reusable UI components assets/
+      ui/              ← Reusable UI components public/
-    mock/             ← JSON fallback data (if needed)
+    img/             ← forced fallback img data (Star Wats Guide is not working)
 ```

 ---

-## 📌 Notes & Future Steps
+## 📌 TO DO

-- The project will start with a **basic starship list** (name + model).
-- Later, more features such as detail views, guards, and pagination will be added incrementally.
+- Further improvements such as guards, more advanced error handling, and UI enhancements can be added.
+- More coherence on graphic design styles and motive.
+- Animations between starships-list and starships-details
+- Responsive design
+- Cleaner code (carousel substitution)
-- This README will be updated as the project progresses.
+- This README will be updated as the project evolves.

 ---

 ## 👨‍💻 Author

-**Teeka's Garage** is developed as part of the IT Academy Front-End Bootcamp 🧠💻
+**Teeka's Garage** is developed as part of the **IT Academy Front-End Bootcamp** 🧠💻

-Barcelona, 2025.
+Arnau Pérez, Barcelona, 2025.